pablotor/gnome-shell-extension-lidsleep/README.md

 # This extension is maintained by Pablo J Torrubiano!

 ## gnome-shell-extension-slidsleep
+## CAUTION Still an experimental and unstable version.
+Can freeze gnome-shell

 When the moon is full auto suspend at lid close is disable.